dams-dam/trivium-cipher-demo/README.md

 - Mathematical representation of Trivium's state update function
 - Analysis of how this function contributes to the cipher's security

-## 🛡️ Security Analysis

-1. **Resistance to Known Attacks**:
-- Discussion of Trivium's resistance to correlation attacks, algebraic attacks, and guess-and-determine attacks

-2. **Key and IV Setup**:
-- Analysis of the initialization process and its importance for security

-3. **Statistical Properties**:
-- Examination of the statistical properties of Trivium's keystream

-4. **Cryptanalytic Attempts**:
-- Overview of major cryptanalytic efforts against Trivium and their results

-5. **Side-Channel Attack Considerations**:
-- Discussion of potential vulnerabilities to side-channel attacks and mitigation strategies

 ## 📊 Performance Evaluation

 1. **Throughput Analysis**: